Agitation

 • Apply restraints to each ankle and wrist—attach to bedframe, not rails

-A variety of options are available and should be weighed based on the patient’s history and presentation.
 Vital signs should be monitored frequently until the patient is ambulatory.
 Historically, benzodiazepines and antipsychotics are the most common pharmacotherapeutic options.
-Table 2 shows common choices for chemical restraint.
-Emergency physicians should be familiar with the use of these medications, their side effects and how to address complications of their use.
+Table 2 shows common choices for treatment of agitation.
+Emergency physicians should be familiar with the use of these medications, their side effects, and how to address complications of their use.
+Many clinicians have a preference for oral/sublingual administration when feasible; parenteral routes (IM/IV) are reserved for patients who cannot safely take medications orally or who require more rapid control.
+Important aspects of treatment include recognizing the indication (specific behaviors or risks), alternatives tried, drug(s), dose, route, time, monitoring plan, response, and plan for reassessment and disposition.
 Anticholinergic medications such as benztropine and diphenhydramine may be used for prophylaxis against extrapyramidal symptoms caused by some antipsychotic administrations.

 Class